About Maitland City Council

 Although the Council had policy writers within the ICT Team, time and resources along with constant change in the ICT environment always seemed to be against them.

-The ICT team had focussed on implementing good security controls using settings within appliances such as the gateway routers or user logon requirements for software, however, there was not enough policy content underpinning these good operational practices.
+The ICT team had focussed on implementing good security controls, however, there was not enough policy content underpinning these good operational practices.

 The key drivers for MCC’s move to a more effective policy environment was to provide better governance around ICT use and security, which would also then enhance Council’s capacity to meet the requirements of the NSW Auditor General.

 Kaon Security’s Policy Management as a Service offering provides a good foundation of policies that are referenced to standards applicable to MCC.
-The content in the Policy System is kept up to date by Kaon’s policy experts, ensuring ongoing audit and best practice alignment.
+The content in the Premium version is kept up to date by Kaon’s policy experts, ensuring ongoing audit and best practice alignment.

 The System includes: